German police launch raids on Iraqi organized crime gang | DW | 22.05.2019

-Heavily-armed police have carried out a series of coordinated raids on the homes of membes of the "Al-Salam-313" group.
+Heavily armed police have carried out a series of coordinated raids on the homes of members of the "Al-Salam-313" group.
 The targets are suspected of people smuggling as well as dealing in narcotics.

 German police carried out early-morning raids at apartments in 11 cities on Wednesday, as part of an operation targeting organized crime.

-Hundreds of officers were involved in the raids in the western state of North Rhine-Westphalia, with a focus on the Cologne area and the Ruhr Valley.
+Hundreds of officers were involved in the raids in the western state of North Rhine-Westphalia, focusing on the Cologne area and the Ruhr Valley.

 A spokeswoman for police in the city of Essen, Sylvia Czapiewski, said authorities were targeting the homes of 34 suspects